particle-iot/spark-sdk-android/README.md

 ## Getting Started

-The SDK is available as a gradle/maven dependency via [JCenter](https://bintray.com/particle/android/cloud-sdk/).
-See [Installation](#android-cloud-sdk-installation) section for more details.  (spoiler: just add `compile 'io.particle:cloudsdk:0.1.2'` to your `build.gradle`)
+The SDK is available as a gradle dependency via [JCenter](https://bintray.com/particle/android/cloud-sdk/).
+See the [Installation](#android-cloud-sdk-installation) section for more details.  (spoiler: just add `compile 'io.particle:cloudsdk:0.1.2'` to your `build.gradle`)

 You can also [download the SDK as a zip](https://github.com/spark/spark-sdk-android/archive/master.zip).